EnkoNeko/youtube/README.md

 # To do
 search.py -> out1.txt & out2.txt (search.py could output to one text file, then regex the URL)
 Combine copy.py and del.py to form cull.py
 grep.sh - skip allCSV.csv?
-Straight from urls.txt to smaller ID chunks
+Straight from out2.txt to smaller ID chunks
 grep.sh - make grep.sh manage all programs?
 URLtoYT.py - clean this code up